-On Friday the 11th of October, the annual event of lights has begun once again.
-The festival takes place yearly in 7 locations around the world, but the one in Berlin is by far the most famous of all for its unique thematic projections.
-Each year, landmarks, famous buildings and places turn into art, through the work of some incredible international artists.
-The festival finishes on the 20th of October.
+Tomorrow on Friday the 11th, the annual event of Festival of Lights will begin once again.
+Thankfully, this event was not cancelled due to coronavirus, as it is an open-air light show.
+The festival takes place annually in 7 locations around the world, but the one in Berlin is by far the most famous for its unique thematic projections.
+Each year, landmarks, famous buildings and museums turn into art, through the work of some incredible international artists.
+The festival will end on the 20th of October.

-Around 97 locations with projections, colourful light installations and video shows are placed all around Berlin.
-The illuminations begin daily from 19.00 until midnight and on various days there are events in some of them.
+This year’s theme is ”Together we shine” with 86 locations of projections, colourful light installations and video shows are placed all around Berlin.
+The illuminations are shown daily from 20.00 until midnight and on various days there are events in some of them.
+However, this year it was announced that if a location is too crowded and no measures are applied by the visitors, then the police has the right to turn off the lights on that specific spot.
+So be careful and be safe!

 A time-travelling video mapping celebrating the 30 years of freedom, since the wall fell.
 History comes alive with actual footage of people and arts from the Berlin Wall.